Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities: Introduction

 as the localization of $g(x)$ on $Q$.
 Then we restrict the range of frequency by limiting the number of $j$.
 In fact, we consider the function

 We obtain three micro-local quantities about $g_{t,Q}(x)$ by using some basic results in analysis.
 See Section 3 for details.

 In Section 4, applying the above micro-local analysis of functions in $P^{\alpha}(\mathbb{R}^{n})$, we give a new wavelet characterization of this space.
 As the predual of $Q_{\alpha}(\mathbb{R}^{n})$, $P^{\alpha}(\mathbb{R}^{n})$ has been studied by many authors.
 One method is to define the predual space $P^{\alpha}(\mathbb{R}^{n})$ by a family of Borel measures.
 See Kalita \cite{K}, Wu-Xie \cite{WX} and Yuan-Sickel-Yang \cite{YSY}.
 This idea can result in wavelet characterization of the predual space; but the predual space with the induced norm is a pseudo-Banach space.
 Dafni-Xiao \cite{DX} used a method of Hausdorff capacity to study $P^{\alpha}(\mathbb{R}^{n})$.
-Peng-Yang \cite{PY} defined $P^{\alpha}(\mathbb{R}^{n})$ by the atoms ( see also \cite{Yang}).
+L. Peng and Q. Yang defined $P^{\alpha}(\mathbb{R}^{n})$ by the atoms ( see \cite{PY} and \cite{Yang}).
 By these methods, $P^{\alpha}(\mathbb{R}^{n})$ are Banach spaces; but these authors did not consider the wavelet characterization of $P^{\alpha}(\mathbb{R}^{n})$.

 Compared with the former results of \cite{K}, \cite{PY}, \cite{Yang} and \cite{YSY}, our result owns the following advantage.
 Let $f$ be a function in $ P^{\alpha}(\mathbb{R}^{n})$.
 Our wavelet characterization indicates clearly that different frequencies exert different influences to the $P^{\alpha}$-norm of $f$.
 See Theorem \ref{th4} and Theorem \ref{cha}.
 To obtain the Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$, we need such a wavelet characterization of $P^{\alpha}(\mathbb{R}^{n})$.